coady/graphique/docs/api.md

 ## Chunked Arrays
 Arrow supports conceptually contiguous arrays in chunks, typically as a result of separate parquet files.
 Operations are parallelized across chunks when possible.
 However, grouping and sorting may be memory intensive as they inherently have to combine chunks.

+## Nulls
+GraphQL continues the long tradition of confusing "optional" with "nullable".
+Graphique strives to be explicit regarding what may be omitted versus what may be null.

+### Output
+Arrow has first-class support for nulls, so array scalars are nullable.
+Non-null scalars are used where relevant.

+### Input
+Default values and non-null types are used wherever possible.
+When an input is optional and has no natural default, there's still the issue of distinguishing whether an explicit null input is expected or is semantically different.
+The input's description field will describe null behavior when expected.
+Otherwise explicit null behavior is undefined, and assume it errors.